EPA-approved 3m Lead Check Swabs & D-Lead lead paint test kits

 Nowadays, testing for lead-based paint can be done onsite and with immediate results, and one way of doing so is by using 3M LeadCheck Swabs.

 Instead of placing the sample on a container to be tested, testing is done on the actual surface.
-Each swab contains the chemicals that will indicate the presence of lead.
+Each swab contains the chemicals that will indicate the presence of the heavy metal.
 When the chemicals are mixed inside the swab, the swab is rubbed onto the painted surface to be tested.
-If lead is present, the liquid will turn red or pinkish.
+If it is present, the liquid will turn red or pinkish.

 If detected, you need to get rid of lead-based paint in your home asap, especially when the paint has visible cracks.
-Lead-based paint that is still good condition will hardly pose a threat to anyone’s health, but the same cannot be said for damaged lead paint because this will easily create the dangerous lead dust.
+Paint that is still in good condition will hardly pose a threat to anyone’s health, but the same cannot be said for damaged lead paint because this will easily create the dangerous dust.

 Due to the large amount of dust produced, this task should only be done by certified contractors.

 You can only paint over lead paint if the painted surface is in good condition and the paint shows no signs of damage.
-However, encapsulation is vital before applying a new coat of paint.
+However, encapsulation is vital before applying a new coat.

-While this is the cheapest way to deal with lead-based paint, this is only a temporary solution because you are just covering up the paint and not removing it, and you should always consult with a pro to be sure the right provisions are taken.
+While this is the cheapest way, this is only a temporary solution because you are just covering up the paint and not removing it, and you should always consult with a pro to be sure the right provisions are taken.

-Scraping lead paint to remove it is not safe, as it will produce large amounts of the toxic lead dust.
+Scraping old paint without testing is not safe, as it can produce large amounts of the toxic dust.
 That is why those who do so must properly observe various safety precautions.

-Workers must completely cover themselves up, as lead dust can enter the body even through the skin and not just through inhalation and ingestion.
-Additionally, the face mask should come with HEPA filters to prevent lead dust inhalation; ordinary masks will not prevent this.
+Workers must completely cover themselves up, as the dust can enter the body even through the skin and not just through inhalation and ingestion.
+Additionally, the face mask should come with HEPA filters to prevent dust inhalation; ordinary masks will not prevent this.

-Thorough cleanup after scraping lead paint off in any room is a must to prevent lead dust from settling.
+Thorough cleanup after scraping is a must to prevent dust from settling.
 This is best done via a vacuum cleaner with HEPA filters and multiple times.

-Lead paint was widely used before it was banned, but fortunately, not all homes built before 1978 have lead paint.
+Lead paint was widely used before it was banned, but fortunately, not all homes built before 1978 will suffer.
 Based on an EPA report, 87% of homes built before 1940, 69% of homes built between 1940 to 1959, and 24% of homes built before 1978 were discovered to have used such paint.

-These figures show that if your home was built between those years, there is a higher chance that lead paint was used for your home.
-The only way to confirm this is to get your home tested for lead.
+These figures show that if your home was built between those years, there is a higher chance that the toxic metal was used for your home.
+The only way to confirm this is to get your home tested.

 No law prohibits anyone from selling a home with lead-based paint, but sellers are required to disclose in writing homes for sale that are confirmed or suspected to have used lead-based paint.
 They must also state if testing was done and the results of the tests.

-Sellers must also give a ten-day period for buyers to do their own lead inspection or risk assessment on the property.
-Even if the potential buyers choose not to test for lead, this ten-day period is required.
-They are also required to give buyers the EPA pamphlets entitled “Protect Your Family from Lead in the Home” indicating the hazards of lead exposure.
+Sellers must also give a ten-day period for buyers to do their own inspection or risk assessment on the property.
+Even if the potential buyers choose not to test, this ten-day period is required.
+They are also required to give buyers the EPA pamphlet indicating the hazards of exposure.

-The kits from D-Lead and 3M are the EPA-approved kits, and assuming they’re being used as per the instructions, accuracy and reliability should not be a concern.
+The kits sold on this site are the EPA-approved kits, and assuming they’re being used as per the instructions, accuracy and reliability should not be a concern.

 It's our goal to expand our product selection to help you with even more home improvement related tasks.

-Check out our many different blog posts on lead-related issues.
-We’ll cover everything from EPA-sanctioned lead-paint fines to industry news you should be aware of.
+Check out our many different blog posts on related issues.
+We’ll cover everything from EPA-sanctioned fines to industry news you should be aware of.
 Be sure to subscribe to our newsletter to stay updated.